CartoDB/documentation/app/content/spatial-extension-bq/examples/identifying-earthquake-prone-areas-in-the-state-of-California.md

-## Constructor and polygonize

-### Identifying earthquake-prone areas in the state of California
+## Identifying earthquake-prone areas in the state of California

-For this example, we are going to show some of the functions included in our Spatial Extension in order to highlight zones prone to earthquakes, using a [BigQuery public dataset](https://console.cloud.google.com/marketplace/product/noaa-public/noaa-earthquakes).
+In this example we are going to use some of the functions included in CARTO's Spatial Extension in order to highlight zones prone to earthquakes, using a [BigQuery public dataset](https://console.cloud.google.com/marketplace/product/noaa-public/noaa-earthquakes).

-First of all, we choose a region of interest, in this case, a bounding box enclosing the state of California. `ST_MAKEENVELOPE` returns the geometry with which the point filtering process is carried out.
-Then, by means of `ST_CONCAVEHULL` function, the concave hull polygon enclosing the filtered points is built.
-For visualization purposes, this polygon is smoothed by applying to it the `ST_BEZIERSPLINE` function.
-Finally, the boundaries of the polygon are unnested from the resulting array and the final geography is built (using the `ST_POLYGONIZE` function).
+First we define our region of interest, which in this case is a bounding box enclosing the state of California, using the function `ST_MAKEENVELOPE`.
+After filtering the earthquake locations with this bounding box, we compute the concave hull polygon enclosing the resulting points using the `ST_CONCAVEHULL` function.
+For visualization purposes, this polygon is smoothed out by means of the `ST_BEZIERSPLINE` function.
+Finally, we construct the polygon defining the earthquake-prone area using the `ST_POLYGONIZE` function.

 ```sql
 WITH bounds AS (